Companies Covered by our Responsible Investing Indicator Models (RIIM)

 Our ESG Integration Approach

-Environmental, Social, and Governance factors comprise a broad spectrum of considerations—positive and negative—that our investment analysts, supported by two groups of internal investment specialists: our Responsible Investment and Corporate Governance teams, consider in the context of any company, industry, or region of the world.
+Environmental, Social, and Governance factors comprise a broad spectrum of considerations—positive and negative—that our investment analysts, supported our ESG specialist teams, consider in the context of any company, industry, or region of the world.
 Our approach is driven by the following principles:

 Our perspective on shareholder activism